-Gold Key Home Inspections is currently monitoring the situation of the evolving outbreak of COVID-19 closely.
-We are taking extreme precautionary measures and complying with health experts, state officials, and the CDC. we want you to know that we are taking the health and safety of every person including our clients, inspectors, and anyone in the local communities that we service.
+Gold Key Inspection Services is currently monitoring the situation of the evolving outbreak of COVID-19 closely.
+We are taking extreme precautionary measures and complying with health experts, state officials, and the CDC.
+We want you to know that we are taking the health and safety of every person including our clients, inspectors, and anyone in the local communities that we service.
 Below you’ll find some things that we are doing to take extra steps of precaution.

 - Any employee who does not feel well we are requiring them to stay home.